On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Examples and applications: optimal control in finance

 \subsection{Valuation by good-deal bounds}

-In incomplete financial markets without arbitrage, there exist infinitely many pricing measures and the bounds imposed on valuations solely by the principle of no-arbitrage are typically far too wide for applications in practice.
+In incomplete financial markets without arbitrage, there exist infinitely many pricing measures and the bounds imposed on valuation solely by the principle of no-arbitrage are typically far too wide for applications in practice.
 Good-deal bounds \cite{CochraneSaaRequejo00} have been introduced in the finance literature to obtain tighter bounds, by ruling out not only arbitrage but also trading opportunities with overly attractive reward-for-risk ratios, so-called good deals.
-See \cite{BechererKentia17a,BechererKentia17b} for more recent references.
+See \cite{BechererKentia17a,BechererKentia17b} for extensive references and applications under model ambiguity.
 In \cite{CochraneSaaRequejo00,BjoerkSlinko06} good deals have been defined in terms of too favorable instantaneous Sharpe ratios (rate of excess return per unit rate of volatility) for continuous diffusion processes.
-This has been substancially generalized to a jump-diffusion setup by \cite{BjoerkSlinko06}, who describe good-deal bounds as solutions of nonlinear partial-integro differential equations by using (formal) HJB methods.
-We are going to complement their work here by a, possibly non-Markovian, rigorous description by JBSDEs.
+This has been generalized to a jump-diffusion setup by \cite{BjoerkSlinko06}, who describe good-deal bounds as solutions of nonlinear partial-integro differential equations by using (formal) HJB methods.
+We complement their work here by a rigorous, possibly non-Markovian, description by JBSDEs.
 See \cite{DelongPelsser15} for a study of a case where the measure $\lambda$ has finite support.